 Who Killed Emmett Till?tags: civil rights, Emmett Till, Mississippi, civil rights movement

-Bradley Craig is an HNN intern and a student at Harvard University.
+Bradley Craig was an HNN intern and a student at Harvard University.

 Emmett Till at the age of 14.